rtud/eom-utilities/README.md

 # PHT Utilities

-This repository is a collection of automated scripts, cronjobs and various utilities that keep the
+This repository is a collection of automated scripts, cronjobs and various utilities that don't fit to a specific initiative/project and keep the lights on.

+## Keep in mind

+These scripts are most likely not automatically deployed to Production environments.
+They will likely be copy/pasted or transfered to the respective running environments.
+That's why it's important that any tweaks and changes that we end up making either on the development machines or in the Production environment itself, we make it a rule to trickle back down in this repository.

 ## Synology Sync